Mesothelioma and Asbestos Trust Funds

 What Are Asbestos Trust Funds?

-More than $30 billion is available in mesothelioma trusts as of 2024.
-If you or a veteran you love has mesothelioma, you may be able to get a portion of this money by filing claims with trusts.
+More than $30 billion is available in trusts as of 2025.
+If you or a veteran you love has mesothelioma, you may be able to get a portion of this money by filing trust fund claims.

-Mesothelioma patients receive $300,000 to $400,000 on average in total compensation from trust funds.
-However, patients may get $1 million or more from trust funds and other forms of financial aid by working with our team.
+Mesothelioma patients receive a total of $300,000 to $400,000 on average from all asbestos funds.
+However, they could get $1 million or more from trust funds and other forms of mesothelioma compensation by working with our team.

 See examples of how much money specific trusts may pay out for mesothelioma below.